makzimi/finmarket/README.md

 # Android sample app FinMarket

-FinMarket is a sample app written in Kotlin aiming to demonstrate Android app architecture using Android development best practices.
+FinMarket is a sample app (pet-project).
+Written in Kotlin aiming to demonstrate Android app architecture using Android development best practices.

 ### Introduction
 The app is being built using Clean Architecture based on the MVVM pattern.
 Architecture principles follow Google recommended Guide to app architecture.